PrusaOwners/OctoPrint-PrusaMeshMap/README.md

 It should be noted that the heatmap image **will not** reload automatically.
 To reload, click "Reload Heatmap Image" below the heatmap.
 This is to allow you to be paying attention and see how your new bed level result changes.

+## G81 Output Handler

+It should be noted that this plugin has a handler that is watching output received from the printer **at all times**.
+This means you can place a G81 in your slicer's GCode start script and have a new heatmap generated every time you print!

 ## Setup

 Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager)